 Italy and Brazil have been elected Chair and Co-Chair respectively for the following biennium:

-Chair: Francesco La Camera, Director, Ministry for the Environment Land and Sea, Italy;
+Chair: Francesco La Camera, Director General, Ministry for the Environment Land and Sea, Italy;

-Co-Chair: Mariangela Rebuá, Director, Ministry of External Relations, Brazil.
+Co-Chair: Reinaldo Salgado, Director General, Ministry of External Relations, Brazil.

 On 18 January 2007, GBEP was registered as a CSD Partnership.